jamro/yova/docs/config.md

 **Parameters:**
 - `model` (string): OpenAI transcription model to use (e.g. "gpt-4o-transcribe")
+- `streaming` (boolean): Whether to use streaming transcription API.
+Streaming API is faster but less accurate.
 - `instructions` (string): Instructions for the transcription model on how to process and format the audio input
 - `language` (string): Language code for speech recognition (e.g., "en", "pl")
 - `noise_reduction` (string): Noise reduction setting for audio processing (see [OpenAI API documentation](https://platform.openai.com/docs/guides/realtime-transcription#noise-reduction) for more details)